GfSE/SAF-Specification/viewpoints/System-Capability-Viewpoint.md

 ## Purpose
 The System Capability Viewpoint defines a taxonomy of Capabilities including composition, specialization, and dependency relationships between System Capabilities.
 ## Applicability
-The System Capability Viewpoint supports the "[tbd]" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§] defining System Capabilities at a system level (e.g. [tbd] and functional process(es)).
-The System Capability Viewpoint contributes to [tbd].
+The System Capability Viewpoint supports the "Requirement Definition" activities of the INCOSE SYSTEMS ENGINEERING HANDBOOK 2015 [§] defining System Capabilities at a system level .
+The System Capability Viewpoint contributes to Requirements definition.
 ## Stakeholder
 * [Acquirer](../stakeholders.md#Acquirer)
 * [Supplier](../stakeholders.md#Supplier)